SeanTater/uncc2014watsonsim/README.md

 ### Notes:
 - We once used SQLite but with many connections (200-500+), corruption seems to be a problem.
 We may make the SQL pluggable to avoid this extra setup step but probably not until someone requests it.
-- The data is sizable and growing, especially for statistics reports.
+- The data is sizable and growing, especially for statistics reports; 154.5 GB as of the time of this writing.
 - Can't find libindri-jni?
 Make sure you enabled Java and SWIG and had the right dependencies when compiling Indri.

 ## Tools